GrinonBarrett/Taksidos/Extras/Magic Armor.md

 $40,000 , 30 lbs.
 2/4
 Ancient Elven plate which cover the torso and includes bracers and vambraces. *The armor provides a bonus to defense against magical attacks equal to the damage still required to ruin the armor*.
-Can only be tepaired by an elfish smith with the prerequisite knowledge at a cost of $275 per point.
+Can only be repaired by an elfish smith with the prerequisite knowledge at a cost of $275 per point.

 **Zerician Links**
 Maile
 $43,000 , 30 lbs.
 3/4
-Ancient elven maile composed of thin hammered rings riveted together using a now forgotton alloy. *The armor provides a +4 bonus to defense against magical ray attacks which is not factored when determining if the attack qualifies to be a critical hit*.
+Ancient elven maile composed of thin hammered rings riveted together using a now forgotten alloy. *The armor provides a +4 bonus to defense against magical ray attacks which is not factored when determining if the attack qualifies to be a critical hit*.
 Can only be repaired by an elfish smith with the prerequisite knowledge at a cost of $330 per point.
 Interestingly, some very rare examples of this being made for other species' have been found but are now considered collectors items and have their price doubled.